installation & fastening

 How to Attach the Wood to the Metal

-Clasps or clamps can be purchased to go around the pipe or rebar and into the wood.
-To save some money on clamps, I use some long nails and partly drive the nails into the wood and then tightly curl them by hammering around the metal pipe or rebar.
-Attaching wood to the metal at the two ends of the structure makes a permanent framework for fastening the poly to the ends.
+Clasps, pipestrap and clamps can be purchased to go around the pipe or rebar and into the wood.
+To save some money on clamps, I use some really long nails and partly drive the nails into the wood and then tightly curl them by hammering around the metal pipe or rebar.
+Attaching wood to the rebar or metal at the two ends of the structure makes a permanent framework for fastening the poly to the ends.

-Using the method described above, attach boards (outside of the frame), along the lower edges of the long sides of the greenhouse.
-This will give you a place to nail down the bottom edges of the long sides of the main piece of poly covering.
-But don't put on any poly yet!
+Attach boards (outside of the frame), along the lower edges of the sides of the greenhouse.
+This will give you a place to nail down the bottom edges of the sides.

 Attach Wood Around the Metal Curve at Each End